-Surrounding land uses include industrial development and vacant land planned for similar development.
+Surrounding land uses are primarily developed as residential subdivisions with supporting commercial land uses.
 This site is generally level and at grade with the abutting properties and roadways.
-This property was purchased to be assembled with surrounding land and planned as a 50-acre Class A industrial development known as Gateway Interchange.
+This parcel was purchased for the development of a small commercial retail building.